TV Series Review

 But do brilliant criminal masterminds really wake up one morning and say, "You know, I'm done with this black fedora.
 I want to be known as the Concierge of Conscientiousness from here on out"?
 Moreover, Red still seems awfully friendly with some of the folks he's helping the FBI bring in.
 So the Bureau's pretty sure Red's hiding something.
 What?
 Well, they don't know, and Red's not about to color in the picture for them.

 He is in the mood to make demands, though.
 "If you want the whales on my list, you have to play by my rules," he says.
 And the biggest rule of all?
-He'll only work with newbie criminal profiler Elizabeth Keen.
-He's obsessed with Liz for some reason, and seems to know an awful lot about her past.
+He'll only work with criminal profiler Elizabeth Keen—a woman whose life has grown increasingly more checkered itself.

 The Blacklist is both a clever and contrived crime thriller.
 It seems predicated on the predator-prey dynamic between Red and Liz—a relationship built on mutual respect and distrust.
 It has some serialized elements to it—a long-game mystery that will be doled out episode by episode, season by season.
 But it's also something of a pedestrian episodic drama along the lines of Person of Interest, with the FBI dutifully pursuing, each week, a new man on Red's nefarious list.

-But this is still a violent show, and sometimes extremely so.
+This is still a violent show, though, and sometimes extremely so.
 Extras die by the dozens.
-People are shot, sometimes spraying blood as they die.
-Others are beaten or even tortured—with little of the resulting pain and gore hidden from viewers.
-And the lines the good guys are willing to cross to bring the bad guys to sometimes terminal justice seem to grow more gray by the episode.
+People are shot, spraying blood as they die.
+They're beaten or tortured, with little of the resulting pain and gore hidden from viewers.
+And the lines the good guys are willing to cross to bring the bad guys to sometimes terminal justice seem to grow more gray by the day.

 Crude or Profane Language